runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 ---
-title: "Endpoint configurations"
+title: "Endpoint settings"
-sidebar_position: 1
+sidebar_position: 8
-description: Configure your Endpoint settings to optimize performance and cost, including GPU selection, worker count, idle timeout, and advanced options like data centers, network volumes, and scaling strategies.
+description: Configure your endpoint settings to optimize performance and cost, including GPU selection, worker count, idle timeout, and advanced options like data centers, network volumes, and scaling strategies.
 ---

-The following are configurable settings within an Endpoint.
+The following are configurable settings within an endpoint.

 ## Endpoint Name

-Create a name you'd like to use for the Endpoint configuration.
+Create a name you'd like to use for the endpoint configuration.
-The resulting Endpoint is assigned a random ID to be used for making calls.
+The resulting endpoint is assigned a random ID to be used for making calls.

 The name is only visible to you.

 ## GPU Selection

-Select one or more GPUs that you want your Endpoint to run on.
+Select one or more GPUs that you want your endpoint to run on.
 RunPod matches you with GPUs in the order that you select them, so the first GPU type that you select is prioritized, then the second, and so on.
 Selecting multiple GPU types can help you get a worker more quickly, especially if your first selection is an in-demand GPU.

 ## Active (Min) Workers

-Setting the active workers to 1 or more ensures you have “always on” workers, ready to respond to job requests without cold start delays.
+Setting the active workers to 1 or more ensures you have "always on" workers, ready to respond to job requests without cold start delays.

 Default: 0